werinyu/Tourcms_Irene/readme.md

 The tour name, tour url, summary, thumbnail image, duration description, location and from price should come from the TourCSM API response.

-It is recommended to either use the [TourCMS PHP client library](https://github.com/TourCMS/tourcms-php), sample code for connecting can be found on the GitHub page.
+It is recommended to use the [TourCMS PHP client library](https://github.com/TourCMS/tourcms-php), sample code for connecting can be found on the GitHub page.
 Sample code for calling the Tour Search endpoint can be found on the endpoint page (link above).

 Sample HTML/CSS is provided in `tours.php`.